teejaydub/reuse-boostc/BasicBus.md

 ## Limits

 The limit of the number of Slaves depends on the source impedance or fan-out of the Master's serial driver (MOSI).
-6 is definitely feasible.
+5 is definitely feasible; 10 is probably at the limit.

+Response time for that many slaves is probably around 1 second latency, if you're polling each slave for 50-100 ms.

+Variables are two bytes, so only individual data points are supported, not streaming data.

 ## Physical